Photo Printing Service, Fine Art Printing Service, Canvas Printing Service, Trail Studio Hong Kong

 - If we judge that the brightness of your image isn’t good enough, we will provide suggestions/ solutions.

-- Special note for B&W photos: the color tone of B&W photos from different era/companies/printing machines/papers are likely different, this can be very apparent if displayed side-by-side.
+- Special note for B&W photos: grey tones from different era/ companies/ printing machines/ papers aren'ty the same & can be very apparent if displayed side-by-side.

 Service & Fee Order Showcase FAQ About